Naveduran/mandala_creator/README.md

       > OK funcion
       > OK aplicar cambios en mandala dibujado
 - OK No mostrar fill si la figura es una linea
-- OK right now it only allows to undo one time
+- OK only allows to undo one time

 - remove next indexes when save changes after an undo
 - a pair number of lines is drawn as half of them, but darker 4,6,8